ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 - Keep the site login-only unless there is a clear business requirement for anonymous article browsing.
 - Keep the group model clear: `Disabled User`, fallback `Regular User`, public roles (`Article Writer`, `Article Approver`, `Article Manager`), internal add-on roles (`Internal User`, `Internal Article Writer`, `Internal Article Approver`, `Internal Article Manager`), and `Admin Users`.
 - Use direct user permission checkboxes only for one-off exceptions because they add permissions on top of group permissions.
-- Review the full-project Docker bind mount `.:/app` before final production-style deployment.
-It is convenient during development but should be removed where possible for hardened deployment.
 - Keep `.dockerignore` updated so secrets and runtime folders are not copied into Docker images.

 ## 29. Final Notes